2SpaceMasterRace/riverousrustlang/README.md

 6. ```Compiler contributions & Tooling``` : Contributing to the Roc programming language & building a super-fast typeScript/javaScript compiler like SWC.
 7. ```Search Engines``` : write a mini but powerful open-source search engine similar to Meilisearch.

-Random Projects, Toy Implementation, and Open source contributions will be done in the above areas.
-It servers as a starting point to get a good idea on all things systems.
+random projects, toy implementation, and open source contributions will be done in the above areas. will be integrating this with the PING-CAP talent plan soon in the future